muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 Aggregator in {{I-D.ietf-rats-coserv}} is an explicit trust anchor and the addition of new trust anchor needs to have a strong justification.
 Having a malicious Aggregator in the design trivially breaks all the guarantees.
 It should be clarified how trust is established between Aggregator and Verifier in the context of Confidential Computing threat model.

+The fact that Aggregator has collective information of Reference Values Provider and Endorsers makes it a special target of attack, and thus a single point of failure.
+It increases security risks because Aggregator can be compromised independent of the Reference Values Provider and Endorsers.
+That is, even if Reference Values Provider and Endorsers are secure, the compromise of Aggregator breaks the security of the system.
+Moreover, if Aggregator is not running inside TEE, it is trivial to compromise the secrets.

 # Security Considerations